meekthephreak/CTF-Writeups/VulnHub/Jangow 1.0.1/README.md

 ![alt text](<Screenshot 2024-04-07 175344.png>)

 - **Port Scanning:**
-Using Nmap, we scan for active ports on the host.
+Using `Nmap`, we scan for active ports on the host.

 ```bash
 nmap -sV -sC 192.168.56.118